-Open Source Ecology (OSE) was started in 2008 by Marcin Jakubowski to prototype, build, and document for replication the fifty industrial machines needed to create a closed-loop economy, of virtually any scale, with modern comforts.
-They are creating, testing, and using these machines on their own farm laboratory, Factor eFarm.
+Open Source Ecology (OSE) was started in 2008 by Marcin Jakubowski to prototype, build, and document for replication the 50 industrial machines needed to create a closed-loop economy, of virtually any scale, with modern comforts.
+OSE is creating, testing, and using these machines on their own farm laboratory, Factor eFarm.
 Open source means they will share all of their work for free for anyone to use so anyone can build these machines for themselves (see here for an article on open source food safety and here for a website dedicated to that issue).

 These 50 machines include farming equipment–like their open source tractor–a complete metal-working set-up, bread oven, earth brick press, saw mill, 3-D printer, and so on.